-After the Surgeon General's report was published, several acts of legislation were passed, the bulk of which were put into effect in the seventies and eighties.
+After the publishing of the Surgeon General's report, several acts of legislation were passed, the bulk of them coming in the seventies and eighties.
 The purpose of these acts of legislation was to define which agencies (if any) had authority over tobacco regulation and to create proper warnings to the public about the dangers of smoking.

 The first major act of legislation regulating tobacco was the Federal Cigarette Labeling and Advertising Act of 1966.
 This act was the first to require warning labels on cigarette cartons.
 The wording to be placed on the packaging was very specific: "Caution: Cigarette Smoking May Be Hazardous to Your Health."
-Controversy surrounding this labeling came swiftly as "a substantial number of individual physicians would protest that a link between tobacco and cancer had not been scientifically demonstrated" (Surgeon General's Advisory Committee on Smoking and Health, 1964).
+Controversy surrounding this labeling would come however, as "a substantial number of individual physicians would protest that a link between tobacco and cancer had not been "demonstrated scientifically" (1969, p.
+4).

 However, in 1969, still feeling that research supported the link between tobacco and health risks, Congress passed the Public Health Cigarette Smoking Act.
-This act strengthened the 1966 act and broadened its reach.
+This act strengthened the 1966 act and broaden its reach.
 It modified the required labeling on cigarette packages to read "Warning: Excessive Cigarette Smoking Is Dangerous to Your Health" (1969, p.
 2) after finding the previous labeling was ineffective (p.
 8).
 The Public Health Cigarette Smoking Act of 1969 also made it "unlawful to advertise cigarettes by television or radio" (p.
 2) and held tobacco companies to the charge "that with respect to all other advertising, they would avoid advertising directed to young persons" (p.
 20).

-This act called for an annual report to be presented to Congress by the Secretary of Health, Education, and Welfare to help Congress stay up to date on tobacco research and make needed legislation to protect American citizens.
-These reports, which generally came from the Office of the Surgeon General, were to contain both (1) updates on research related to consequences of smoking and (2) recommendations for legislation.
-The reports were also to provide updates on the effectiveness of both cigarette labeling and cigarette advertising practices (p.
+This Act called for an annual report to be presented to Congress by the Secretary of Health, Education and Welfare to help Congress stay up to date on tobacco research and make needed legislation to protect American citizens.
+These reports, which generally came from the Office of the Surgeon General, were to contain both (a) updates on research related to consequences of smoking and (b) recommendations for legislation.
+The reports were also to provide updates on the effectiveness of both cigarette labeling and cigarette advertising practices. (p.
 5).